HomeDirectoriesNAP Consistency: Your Directory Success Foundation

 Pro Insight: Toll-free numbers often perform better in directories than local numbers because they appear more established and professional.
 If you have both, choose one as your primary directory number and use it consistently.

-Vanity numbers (like 1-800-FLOWERS) create unique challenges.
-While memorable for customers, they’re harder for automated systems to process.
+Vanity numbers (like 1-800-FLOWERS) create their own headaches.
+They’re memorable for customers but harder for automated systems to process.
 If you use a vanity number, always include the numeric equivalent in parentheses: “1-800-FLOWERS (1-800-356-9377).”

 What if your business moved recently?
 Automated systems might flag the old and new addresses as potential duplicates, especially if both are still active online.
 This is why cleaning up old listings after a move is necessary for maintaining verification success.